This program is tentatively planned to run again in summer 2021.

 Campus Address: ITT 216

 Alex and Lisa have extensive experience traveling abroad, including travels with academic groups to such locations as the Galapagos Islands, Panama, Cuba, Chile, and Peru.
-Both are excited to lead this trip to Peru in May, 2020!
+Both are excited to lead this trip again in the future!

 CAP 3158: The Water Planet (3 credit hours)